WordPress Form Plugins: Best Practices and Recommendations

 By enabling this feature within your contact form plugin, you can put the days of lost leads from incomplete forms behind you, although fair warning: some of those leads abandoned the form for a reason, and will be less interested than others.

-Selecting Your Contact Form Plugin(s)
+Selecting Your WordPress Form Plugin(s)

-When it comes to choosing a contact form plugin for your site or the sites you build for others, you have a lot of options.
+When it comes to choosing a WordPress form plugin for your site or the sites you build for others, you have a lot of options.
 Applying the tips and recommendations listed above can help you narrow your search and prevent you from selecting outdated or ineffective plugins.